tensorflow/docs/site/en/guide/profiler.md

 This section provides the summary of all input pipelines across all hosts.
 Typically there is one input pipeline.
-When using the distribution strategy, there are one host input pipeline running the program's tf.data code and multiple device input pipelines retrieving data from the host input pipeline and transferring it to the devices.
+When using the distribution strategy, there is one host input pipeline running the program's `tf.data` code and multiple device input pipelines retrieving data from the host input pipeline and transferring it to the devices.